Preventing Image Bandwidth Theft With .htaccess

 System Requirements

-The solution outlined in this article requires your site to be hosted on a machine using the Apache web server and that your web host allows you to override the server's configuration using a .htaccess file.
+The solution outlined in this article requires your site to be hosted on a machine using the Apache web server.
+In addition, your web host must allow you to override the server's configuration using a .htaccess file.
 For the more technically inclined, it uses the facilities provided in the mod_setenvif Apache module.

 If this is not the case for your website, you cannot use the suggestions given here.
-You might wish to check out my PHP solution, How to Protect Your Images from Bandwidth Thieves, instead.
-The article may be found at http://www.thesitewizard.com/archive/protectimages.shtml
+You might wish to use my alternative solution, a PHP script that block image bandwidth thieves instead.

 (To find out if your web server fulfills the requirements stated here, try checking up the documentation on your web host's website - the information is usually available on their list of web hosting packages, price lists or on their order form.
 Alternatively, contact their technical support and find out from them.)